Joyce-Fernandes/BIMCheck/DEPLOYMENT_GUIDE.md

 - Check if `index.html` exists in `src/`
 - Review build logs for errors

-**Tests Failing:**
+**Dependencies Issues:**
-- Run `npm run test:e2e:all` locally
+- Run `npm install` locally to test
-- Check Cypress configuration
+- Check if all dependencies are in `package.json`
-- Verify all dependencies are installed
+- Verify no private packages are required

 ### Support
 - **Netlify Docs:** [docs.netlify.com](https://docs.netlify.com)